The income tax treaty between Estonia and Mauritius was signed on 19 February 2021. The treaty is the first of its kind between the two countries.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

-The treaty will enter into force once the ratification instruments are exchanged, and will apply from 1 January of the year following its entry into force.
+The treaty will enter into force once the ratification instruments are exchanged and will apply in Estonia from 1 January of the year following its entry into force and in Mauritius from 1 July next following its entry into force.